 Our team has put in a lot of effort in framing the learning material appropriate for the kindergarten.
 Our books, work sheets, lab activities that use practical life material, sensorial materials, spindle boxes, metal insets etc. and other learning material has been carefully researched and selected by our Team.
 We have maintained high standards in terms of academics.

-Our curriculum is the backbone of K H Modi Kindergarten.
+Our curriculum is the backbone of A. E. S. – A. G. School (Formerly known as K. H. Modi Kindergarten).
 The basic principle of our curriculum is “Child Development” and “Child Learning”.
 We believe in stress-free learning.
 Our children are not forced to learn, but encouraged to participate and are involved in various sensory, exploratory and interesting activities to foster their holistic development.

 We experience the world subjectively thus we create subjective representations of our experience in terms of the traditional senses of vision, audition, tactition, olfaction and gustation such that when we — for example — rehearse an activity “in our heads”, recall an event or anticipate the future we will “see” images, “hear” sounds, “taste” flavours, “feel” tactile sensations, “smell” odours and think in some (natural) language.
 Furthermore it is claimed that these subjective representations of experience have a discernible structure, a pattern.